Updated 15/06/2020 10:21

 We are also no longer taking booking for our Bentley, Rolls Royce or Jaguar XJ8s.
-Our Stretch Mini and Morris Minor are both available though.
-Priority will be given to existing customers who are rescheduling their wedding.
+This is so that we can focus our efforts on our popular Stretch Mini and Morris Minor which are both available and are more economical for us to run.

 Are you still able to provide your service for our wedding?

 Prime Minister Boris Johnson announced on 23 March 2020 a nationwide lockdown.
-This bans the gathering of people, including for weddings.
-During this period, we cannot by law provide our service.
+While restrictions are being relaxed, it is still extremely difficult for us to provide our normal service.

 In addition to this, other factors that could stop our ability to provide our service is the possibility of self-isolation, quarantine or illness of our drivers despite the measures we have in place to mitigate this.
 We will do everything we can to reduce the impact this would have, including looking for alternative cars or drivers and making recommendations to help.

 What factors are being considered in deciding whether to continue driving during the outbreak?